Jeet-87/RAJ-BOOKS/README.md

-# Creating a landing page for a Book-store
+# Creating a responsive landing page for a Book-store using (react)

 Technologies used:
 HTML, CSS, React.js